Letter to the Parents:

 ENGLISH - For all students receiving one hour or more of reading services, student will now receive reading instructions through a research based reading program called, Corrective Reading.
 Each class will be working in a different workbook completing assignments after reading the story.
 This program will be taught everyday provided no interuptions via field trips, school programs, and any scheduled program that will remove half of the class from the classroom.

 ENGLISH - For those student receiving less than one hour of reading services, we have a structured schedule every week.
 Guided reading and vocabulary will be taught on Monday, Wednesday and Friday, while spelling, and writing will be taught on Tuesday and Thursday.
-We are currently reading a story called How Glooskap Found Summer.
-Activities will consist of reading journals, vocabulary graphic organizer, summaries, and identifying literary terms in the story with explanation.
+We are currently reading a story called New Technology in the Civil War.
+Activities will consist of reading journals, guided reading with multiplice choice questions, vocabulary graphic organizer, summaries, and identifying literary terms in the story with explanation.

 Save the Date: